 Let L be the Classical Liar Sentence.
 If L is true, then L is false.
 But we can also establish the converse, as follows.
 Assume L is false.
 Because the Liar Sentence is just the sentence that ‘says’ L is false, the Liar Sentence is therefore true, so L is true.
 We have now shown that L is true if, and only if, it is false.
 Since L must be one or the other, it is both.

 That contradictory result apparently throws us into the lion’s den of semantic incoherence.
-The incoherence is due to the fact that according to the rules of classical logic anything follows from a contradiction, even “1 + 1 = 3.”
-This article explores the details and implications of the principal ways out of the Paradox.
+The incoherence is due to the fact that, according to the rules of classical logic, anything follows from a contradiction, even “1 + 1 = 3.”
+This article explores the details and implications of the principal ways out of the Paradox, ways of restoring semantic coherence.

 Table of Contents